collective/dateable.chronos/doc/README.txt

 dateable.chronos
 ================

-Dateable.chronos is a set of calendar views for Zope Toolkit applications.
+Dateable.chronos is a set of calendar views for Plone.

 Features
 --------